yukitomeow/git101/README.md

 *some chnage*
 **Another Change**
 I am in directory git101 andbranch fix.
 Another change but I am still in the directory of git 101 and branch name fix

+Hello, I am on the directory of git102 and new branch fix.